BJRitchie/MTRX2700_Assignment2/README.md

 ### Testing
 Running the task_3_2 project will demonstrate periods of decreasing length.
 Otherwise, one can input a delay of 1000 and test 10 cycles, then average to confirm the average period.

+## Exercise 3.3:
+### Summary
+This task uses a timer in a one-shot configuration.
+That is, the timer is initialised with a specified delay time, then completes some program when the delay time is up, then stops.
+This program uses two timers in a one-shot configuration to first turn on the board's LEDs, then turn them off.

+### Usage
+The setOneShot function can be used to start the timer in a one-shot mode, and takes a completion function as a paramter so the user can complete some function after a specific delay.

+### Valid input
+The setOneShot function requires a pointer to a HardwareTimer struct containing initialisation parameters.
+It also requires an input defining the delay, which can be set from 1 to 2^{32}-1.
+Finally, it requires a pointer to a function that returns nothing and takes no inputs, for the completion function.

+### Functions and modularity
+#### Timer Module
+This module is unchanged besides the setOneShot function discussed above.

+#### LED Module
+This module is unchanged.

+### Testing
+One can adjust the delay parameters for TIM2 and TIM4, seen in the main file to show the operation of the module.
+Both are initialised at (essentially) the same time and run parallel.
+As such, if the first delay was 1000ms, and the second delay was 5000ms, the LEDs would turn on after 1 second, remain on for 4 seconds, then turn off and remain off.

 ### Exercise 4: